 5.1.
 BrandMentions for Your Business

 If someone mentioned your site online, your brand’s name, your business name, then you’ll likely want them to link to you too.
-BrandMentions makes it easy to keep track of your mentions via email.
+A similar tool to Google Alerts, BrandMentions makes it easy to keep track of your mentions via email.
 It shows you historical search results from web or social platforms with great accuracy.
 Running an in-depth brand mentions audit could help you outsmart your competitors and earn some quality links.

 Similar to Google Alerts, but more accurate with more options for filtering and tracking mentions, the tool offers the possibility to create campaigns and keep track of your mentions in a more organized manner.